 Since everyone is different, everything I suggest is an experiment.
 A strategy that works for one person will not be best for another.
 I work with clients as if we’re playing a game of chess because when one piece moves, nearly everything changes.
 This means it’s important for us to check in at least once or twice while the experiment is in play.
 If the plan we come up with together doesn’t work, it’s not anyone’s fault… it’s the plan’s fault and we can simply change the plan!

 I enjoy helping people find their own ways to health amidst today’s tsunami of conflicting and changing health advice.
-It takes time to clear up nutrition myths and commit to change.
+It takes time to clear up nutrition myths and adjust to change.
 A good first step for everyone is to thoroughly chew whole, unprocessed foods (the kind your great-grandmother ate) and do it with a smile on your face.

 Anne Buzzelli’s Experience & Education:

-- Attained Registered Dietitian credentials, 2008
+- Registered Dietitian credentials in 2008